revelryengine/platform/packages/gltf/__docs__/adding-extensions.md

 **Key points:**

 - **`GLTFProperty` base class**: All extension classes extend `GLTFProperty`, which provides common functionality like extensions support and JSON serialization.
-- **`fromJSON` method**: This is how the glTF loader knows how to construct your class from JSON.
-The `unmarshall` method handles references to other glTF objects (like textures, nodes, buffers) automatically.
+- **`constructor` and `referenceFields`**: The constructor receives an unmarshalled object with all references already resolved.
+The static `referenceFields` property defines how references to other glTF objects (like textures, nodes, buffers) are handled automatically during the unmarshalling process when the static `fromJSON` method is called.
+See [Unmarshalling](./development.md#unmarshalling) for more details on how this works.
 - **Registry pattern**: The `GLTFProperty.extensions.add()` call maps the extension name to the class constructor.
 The schema object indicates which glTF property type (Node, Material, TextureInfo, etc.) this extension attaches to.

 ## Step 3: Register in the Extensions Module